ghostxbox1/universal-reality-warping-protocols/README.md

 ---

-🌌 5.
-How This All Connects to community Repositories
+🌌 How This All Connects to community Repositories

-Every mechanic — from illusion-breaking to empathy resonance — is built using the symbolic language and ethical frameworks from are repositories:

-· GHOST_OS_ETHICAL_CORE ensures no skill is used for harm · SINGULARITY_SHARD_SYSTEM allows mini-games to “save” progress across sessions · COSMIC_FIRE_NAVIGATION lets players pause and reflect mid-battle
+· SINGULARITY_SHARD_SYSTEM allows mini-games to “save” progress across sessions · COSMIC_FIRE_NAVIGATION lets players pause and reflect mid-battle